Design in the Solar System ,

 "Atheism is so senseless.
 When I look at the Solar System, I see the earth at the right distance from the Sun to receive the proper amounts of heat and light.
 This did not happen by chance.
 The motions of the planets require a Divine arm to impress them."(1)

 There is another interesting pattern in the composition of the planets.
 "Composition" is what the planet or object is made of, including how much of each material.
-The inner planets are dense and rocky, being composed of elements with high melting points.
-The densities are shown in table 1.
-The outer planets are less dense and are composed mainly of elements with low melting and boiling points--often gases like hydrogen, nitrogen, or ammonia.
+The inner planets are dense and rocky (though not completely so).
+The inner planets are composed of elements with high melting points, making them different than the outer planets.
+The densities are shown in Table 2.
+The outer planets are less dense and are composed mainly of elements with low melting and boiling points--often gases like hydrogen, nitrogen, methane, or ammonia.
 The general pattern is high boiling point elements near the Sun where the temperature is high and low boiling point elements farfrom the Sun where it is quite cold.
-The densities in Table 1 follow this pattern in a general way, but with exceptions such as Saturn and Pluto.
+The densities in Table 2 follow this pattern in a general way, but with exceptions such as Saturn and Pluto.

 Evolutionists attribute this pattern to materials solidifying in the cloud according to temperature and pulling toward the center due to gravity.
 The higher the temperature in the cloud, the faster lighter elements (like nitrogen) would boil away.
 Planets closer to the Sun would not "hold on to" light elements because of this effect.
 Rather than being merely a result of natural forces, perhaps this pattern exists for stability and for displaying variety.
 This would give a purpose to how God made the solar system.

 Elsewhere in the Solar System this pattern sometimes is followed and sometimes is not.
+Notice that Uranus is more dense than Saturn and Neptune is more dense than Uranus.
 Evolutionists expected the same pattern to be true for the moons of the giant planets.
 However, Laurence Soderblom of the U.S. Geological Survey has been quoted saying, "They should become less dense as you move outward, but Saturn's satellites don't follow."(2),(3) There is a similar pattern, or "composition gradient" as it is called, across the asteroid belt.
 However, for the asteroid belt the situation is much more complex since there are several different types of asteroids and some of them show this relationship and some do not.
-Pluto is somewhat of a misfit among the outer planets; in recent years astronomers have found that its density is higher than previously thought, implying it must have more rock inside than expected.(4) In the Solar System, there appears to be just enough regular patterns to make natural explanations sound good, but there are just enough surprises to make evolutionary explanations hard to believe.
+Pluto is somewhat of a misfit among the outer planets; in the late 1980's astronomers found that its density was higher than previously thought, implying it must have more rock inside than expected.(4) In the Solar System, there appears to be just enough regular patterns to make natural explanations sound good, but there are just enough surprises to make evolutionary explanations hard to believe.
+In 2015, the New Horizons mission succeeded in making a spacecraft do a rapid fly-by of Pluto.
+New Horizons found that Pluto had many surprises for scientists that will keep scientists busy for years to come.
 The Creator-God is not limited to the naturalistic patterns predicted by evolutionists.
+He created order and beauty, but also created many surprises unlike what we tend to expect.

 The Voyager I and II spacecraft provided us with a vast amount of new data about the rings of the outer planets.
 It is now well known that Jupiter, Saturn, Uranus, and Neptune all have rings.
 Each of these planets has a set of rings with its own unique characteristics.
 Many fascinating and mysterious features were discovered in the rings.
 Outside Saturn's main rings is a very narrow ring called the F-ring.
 The F-ring has two moons called shepherd moons, named Prometheus and Pandora.
 One of these moons is inside the F-ring and one is outside the F-ring.
 Together they keep the ring particles (mostly chunks of water ice) from drifting away from the ring.
 Some features in the rings of Saturn only last a few hours.
 An example is the spoke-like features that were seen to travel around as the planet rotated.
 The F-ring even had something that looked like a braid.
 The braid was found by Voyager I and was gone by the time Voyager II arrived at Saturn.